-Income is used a segmentation variable because it indicates a group's buying power.
-People's incomes also tend to reflect their education levels, occupation, and social classes.
+Income is used as a segmentation variable because it indicates a group's buying power and may partially reflect their education levels, occupation, and social classes.
 Higher education levels usually result in higher paying jobs and greater social status.
 The makers of upscale products such as Rolexes and Lamborghinis aim their products at high-income groups.
 However, a growing number of firms today are aiming their products at lower-income consumers.
-The fastest-growing product in the financial services sector is prepaid debit cards, most of which are being bought

-Electronic games sellers create to promote a product or service. and used by people who don't have bank accounts.
+The fastest-growing product in the financial services sector is prepaid debit cards, most of which are being bought and used by people who don't have bank accounts.
 Firms are finding that this group is a large, untapped pool of customers who tend to be more brand loyal than most.
 If you capture enough of them, you can earn a profit.
-Constantine von Hoffman, "For Some Marketers, Low Income Is Hot," Brandweek, September 11, 2006, http://www.allbusiness.com/marketing-advertising/branding-brand-development/4670054-1.html (accessed December 2, 2009).
+Constantine von Hoffman, "For Some Marketers, Low Income Is Hot," Brandweek, September 11, 2006, http://cfsinnovation.com/content/some-marketers-low-income-hot (accessed December 2, 2009).
+Based on the targeted market, businesses can determine the location and type of stores where they want to sell their products.

-Sometimes income isn't always indicative of who will buy your product, however.
-Companies are aware that many consumers want to be in higher income groups and behave like they are already part of them (recall the reference groups discussed in Chapter 3 "Consumer Behavior: How People Make Buying Decisions").
+Sometimes income isn't always indicative of who will buy your product.
+Companies are aware that many consumers want to be in higher income groups and behave like they are already part of them.
 Mercedes Benz's cheaper line of "C" class vehicles is designed to appeal to these consumers.